Why did you decide to pose?

 If you could change something about your body, what would it be?

-What is one exercise you couldn't live without?
+What is the one exercise you can't live without?

 What is your biggest challenge with your body?